Boyce Codd Normal Form Example

 • Non-trivial Functional Dependency: A functional dependency X → Y is non-trivial if Y is not a subset of X. In simpler terms, it's a dependency that tells us something new.

-Therefore, the BCNF rule states that if one attribute (or a group of attributes) determines another attribute, then the determining attribute(s) must be a superkey of the entire relation.
+Which means, the BCNF rule states that if one attribute (or a group of attributes) determines another attribute, then the determining attribute(s) must be a superkey of the entire relation.
 If this condition is not met, the relation is not in BCNF and needs further normalization.

 Examples Illustrating BCNF and its Violations